Table of Contents

 How To Transfer Everything from Mac Hard Drive to A SanDisk Extreme Pro Portable SSD?

-Once you've established that cloning your HDD to a SanDisk SSD is necessary, you'll need to learn the specifics of the cloning process, such as how to copy the operating system and other data and file systems.
 Even though SanDisk does not provide the disk management application required to channel the SSD, it is possible to transfer all data using the tried and true method of copying and pasting.
 In this case, the key is found in a piece of third-party application software - specifically, powerful disk cloning software.
 We recommend DoYourClone for Mac.
+With the software, it's able to clone Mac drive to SanDisk Extreme Pro portable SSD fully.
+By cloning the macOS drive, it's easy to create a bootable copy of your macOS.

 DoYourClone for Mac

 Step 1.
-Connect the SanDisk Extreme Pro Portable SSD to the Mac.
+Connect the SanDisk Extreme Pro portable SSD to the Mac.
 Open DoYourClone for Mac, and select disk cloning mode - Clone OS.
-Select the SanDisk Extreme Pro Portable SSD as the destination drive.
+This mode is used to move macOS to another drive.

 How Do You Configure Your Mac to Boot from The SanDisk External SSD?